 When it’s time for you to invest in an air conditioner, you are faced with the most important question: should you opt for a split or ducted system?
 Ducted and spilt systems have many key differences.
 Knowing the differences will help you choose what type of air conditioning installation will suit your needs perfectly.

 Split System Air Conditioning Sydney

 Split system air conditioners consist of two main units: an indoor unit that is installed in the room you wish to cool, and an outdoor unit installed outside the room.
 This type of air conditioning system is usually built for cooling or heating one room only.

 A split system air conditioning system has various benefits.
 It has a low purchase as well as installation cost, as the system is localised and made to affect one room only.
 It also consumes lesser energy compared to a ducted air conditioning system and thus, the overall cost of its use is also very low.
-For rooms where window air conditioners cannot be installed, a split system air conditioner is the perfect choice.
+For rooms where window air conditioners cannot be installed, a split system air conditioner is a perfect choice.

 Ducted Air Conditioning Sydney